horsehour/horsehour.github.io/index.md

 section: About
 ---

+Chunheng Jiang will join Google as a Machine Learning Engineer.
-Chunheng Jiang is a Computer Science PhD candidate of RPI
+He is a Computer Science PhD candidate of RPI
 <!--working with Dr. [Jianxi Gao][gao]{:target="_blank"},-->
 and a Rensselaer-IBM AIRC (Artificial Intelligence Research Collaboration) Research Extern.
 He is now open to work as a Research Scientist, Software Engineer or Data Scientist after May 2022.